paul-grassi/800-63-3/sp800-63b/sec5_authenticators.md

 Two key requirements are that the device be uniquely addressable and that communication over the secondary channel be private.
 Some voice-over-IP telephone services can deliver text messages and voice calls without the need for possession of a physical device; these SHALL NOT be used for out of band authentication.
 Mechanisms such as smartphone applications employing secure communications protocols are preferred for out-of-band authentication.

+Ability to receive email messages or other types of instant message does not generally prove the possession of a specific device, so they SHALL NOT be used as out of band authentication methods.

 #####5.1.3.1.
 Out of Band Authenticators

-***Allow SMS with verification that it's a phone number***

 The out of band authenticator SHALL establish a secure communication channel with the  verifier that is resistant to man-in-the-middle attacks (e.g., TLS using certificates that are trusted by the authenticator) in order to retrieve the out of band secret.
 This secure communication channel is considered to be out of band with respect to the primary communication channel, even if they terminate on the same device, provided the device does not leak information from one to the other.

-The out of band authenticator SHALL uniquely authenticate itself using at least a 124-bit identifying key to the verifier in order to receive the authentication secret.
+The out of band authenticator SHALL uniquely authenticate itself in one of the following ways in order to receive the authentication secret:

+- Authentication to the verifier using at least a 124-bit identifying key.
 This key SHOULD be stored in the most secure storage available on the device (e.g., keychain storage).

+- Authentication to a public mobile telephone network using a SIM card or equivalent that uniquely identifies the device

 Out of band authenticators SHOULD NOT display the authentication secret on a device that is locked by the owner (i.e., requires an entry of a PIN or passcode).
 However, authenticators MAY indicate the receipt of an authentication secret on a locked device.